lallaria/MultiworldGG/worlds/ttyd/docs/setup_en.md

 ## Installing the APWorld

+* Note: This is not needed for the MultiworldGG client, which includes this apworld by default.

 Place the TTYD apworld in the `custom_worlds` folder of your MultiworldGG installation.
 You will only need one copy of this file, specifically in `custom_worlds`.
 Please also check the latest release for the `lib.zip` file, place the entire `gclib` folder found in `lib.zip` into the `lib` folder of your MultiworldGG installation.
 This is required for the world to work.
 NOTE: The `gclib` step only needs to ever be done one time,